rancher/docs/content/k3s/latest/en/advanced/_index.md

 ```

 Keep in mind that `namespace` in your HelmChart resource metadata section should always be `kube-system`, because the K3s deploy controller is configured to watch this namespace for new HelmChart resources.
 If you want to specify the namespace for the actual Helm release, you can do that using `targetNamespace` key under the `spec` directive, as shown in the configuration example below.

+> **Note:** In order for the Helm Controller to know which version of Helm to use to Auto-Deploy a helm app, please specify the `helmVersion` in the spec of your YAML file.

 Also note that besides `set`, you can use `valuesContent` under the `spec` directive.
 And it's okay to use both of them: